hanhanwu/Hanhan_COLAB_Experiemnts/README.md

   * How to increase Colab RAM
   * Stop Colab from disconnecting after 30 mins
   * Saved code snippets - it's in python notebook format, can be resued as a whole
-  * Modes in Colab - such as dark mode, they even have Corgi and Kitty mode
+  * Modes in Colab - such as dark mode, they even have Corgi and Kitty mode, the puppies and the cats are moving!
+That's cool!

 ## Experiments
 * [About SVD - 3 types of python SVD][2]